BlogNifty Erotica and ASSTR — Archive Sites Worth Exploring

 Authors working at novel length today often sit at the intersection of the archive tradition and modern commerce.
 J. Lancer's Control Theory: A Mind Control Virus is exactly the kind of long-form genre work that would have lived on ASSTR fifteen years ago.
 Jackie Bliss's The Lust Virus has the same DNA.

-Should you still visit them?
+Should you still visit Nifty and ASSTR in 2026?

 If you're looking for specific long-form erotica from specific authors, and you know who you're looking for, yes.
 The archives have depth nothing else can match.
 If you're browsing to find something new, no. The discovery experience is hostile to readers who aren't already inside the tradition.